Explore all blogs

 Customers of Lumin Sign have two keys, too:

-• The first one – the private key – is used to lock all your document doors.
+• the first one – the private key – is used to lock all your document doors.
 It is the secret algorithm that hashes your document.

-• The second one – the public key – is equivalent to the mailbox key.
+• the second one – the public key – is equivalent to the mailbox key.
 This key is known to Lumin, and we use it to open the hash enough to verify you signed and sent it.

 While every document’s hash is different, your private key is always the same.
 Platforms that enable eSignatures can store private keys for you, but they don’t share them with anyone.